mazzy109/mazzy109.github.io/_posts/2020-06-25-embed-demo.md

 ...

 Okay, So I had to change the include plugin, but now you just need the youtube ID in the id=X part of that include.

+...

+And then the last think I did was wrap the youtube include in a div tag.
+You can look at the sytax but basically you just name the class in the div tag that wraps the whole youtube plugin, which exists in the includes folder.
+Then I copy pasted some stuff for CSS that made the video resizable based on browser.
+Looks better now!